tpoff/WinterHackathon/README.md

 ## How we built it
 We started with the workflow and found technology to help accomplish our goals.
 Unity was chosen as the visual output layer, Python as the driving force of the backend due to the ease of use with ML technologies.
 The automatic speech recognition was accomplished through Assembly.AI, while the NLP was done through a combination of HuggingFace's Named Entity Recognition pipeline to detect the subject and the HuggingFace's Zero Shot Classifiers to find intent from a list of possible classes.
 We used several apis to gather information from various sources using the results of the NLP process, we particularly focused on using the Wikipedia api to get a text body for the ai to speak.
 The Text to Speech was accomplished using UberDuck's API.
 After the processing, the content was put into an html format, loaded and displayed into unity, where an animated avatar would speak the results of the TTS

+## Run Overview
+The system requires that both a python processing application (in the Python folder) be run on system as well as a Unity application which acts as the display layer.
+Python will do the processing and api calls while Unity renders the avatar, the applications talk to each other through a local api that will be on localhost.
+Future work will simplify this workflow.

+In order to run the application the Python/Flask application must be run first, then the Unity front end.
+Note that the Python/Flask application can be left on while the Unity Front End can be restarted as needed without issue.

 ## Installation Instruction
 ### Install Python Libraries
 ```